Continuation..

 Ure: Senecan Moods

-that expresses itself in certain relationship or disposition of the self to
+that expresses itself in a certain relationship or disposition of the self to

 itself.100 This conversion succeeds where the self takes joy in itself in the same